 During the Trial: Improving Trial Document Visibility

-After the Trial: Simplifying Access and Retrieval of Trial Documents
+After the Trial: Simplifying Access and Retrieval of Clinical Trial Documents

 With the need to keep the TMF secure and retain for long periods, eTMF systems are the smart choice. eTMF systems make transferring the file and responding to requests much simpler.
 The electronic TMF eliminates the increasing cost of manual paper storage and handling, something that is far more expensive than virtual storage of electronic content.
 Moreover, agencies are starting to require direct access to the TMF for on-site and potentially remote inspections.